Featured Image

 Without tariffs, the parts required for each car costs the business £5,000 or ¥762,500.
 The UK government decides to impose a specific tariff of £1,000 on car parts from Japan.
 Now, the business pays £6,000 or ¥915,000 to build one car.

-However, during this time, GBP appreciates against JPY.
+During this time, GBP appreciates against JPY.
 This means one GBP now buys more JPY.

 If we say GBP/JPY has increased by 525 pips from 152.50 to 157.75, it means the business only needs £5,800 to pay the ¥915,000 required for its car parts.